Business Name Ideas for Tech Startups: Patterns and Inspiration

 - "Slack: Where work happens"

-Visual identity: Your logo and brand design carry extra weight in creating associations when the name doesn't.
+Visual identity.
+Your logo and brand design carry extra weight when the name doesn't explain itself.

-Content and thought leadership: Invented names require more marketing investment to build associations.
+Content and thought leadership.
+Invented names need more marketing investment to build associations.

-Metaphorical names use real words with established meanings, creating emotional and conceptual associations with your brand.
+Metaphorical names use real words with established meanings to create emotional and conceptual connections with your brand.

 Choose a word from outside tech that captures the essence, benefit, or aspiration of your product.
-The metaphor does conceptual work.
+Let the metaphor do the conceptual work.

 Classic examples: